rheimann/UMBC/beginners/subsetting_data_cleaning.md

 ## Tip: Make a data cleaning script

-It is good practice to separate out your cleaning and analysis scripts
+1. If using R - it is good practice to separate out your cleaning and analysis scripts.
+2. It is good practice to save your object and save to a new CSV.
+3. If using ArcGIS to save a copy of your data to preserve integrity.

 e.g. get_data.R: